 Why should I trust your VPN tests?

-We are academic mathematicians, computer scientists, sociologists and scientists.
+We are academic mathematicians, computer scientists, sociologists, and scientists.
 In other words, we are not people who only run the website to earn commissions or revenue from advertising.
-We all work for a company that has been successful in the field of data security and digitalisation for years and therefore also provides us with the time and financial resources to operate this website.
-Therefore, we guarantee that we provide the published information and the service completely independently of commissions, advertising or other sources of income!
+We all work for a company that has been successful in the field of data security and digitalization for years and therefore also provides us with the time and financial resources to operate this website.
+Therefore, we guarantee that we provide the published information and the service completely independently of commissions, advertising, or other sources of income!

 Bypass website blocking